QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation.md

 Now let's plot seigniorage as a function of altenative potential steady-state values of $R$.

-We'll see that there are two values of $R$ that attain seigniorage levels equal to $g$.ß
+We'll see that there are two values of $R$ that attain seigniorage levels equal to $g$.

 ```{code-cell} ipython3
 import numpy as np